oaqa/suim/README.markdown

 # SUIM

-Spark for Unstructured Information, provides a simple interface for [UIMA](http://uima.apache.org/) analyitics on top of [Spark](http://spark.incubator.apache.org/).
+Spark for Unstructured Information, provides a thin abstraction layer for [UIMA](http://uima.apache.org/) analyitics on top of [Spark](http://spark.incubator.apache.org/).
 The main abstraction Spark provides is a resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel [1].